 Frequently Asked Questions

-Yes, but it is more likely that the additional ingredients in the edible are responsible for the digestive issues.
+Yes, but it is more likely that the additional ingredients in the edible are responsible for digestive issues.

-Aside from the psychoactive effects of edibles, there is a possibility that edibles may cause the following symptoms: rapid heart beat, short-term psychiatric conditions like anxiety or panic attacks, and digestive distress as outlined above
+Aside from the psychoactive effects of edibles, there is a possibility that edibles may cause the following symptoms: rapid heartbeat, short-term psychiatric conditions like anxiety or panic attacks, and digestive distress, as outlined above

 While marijuana intoxication is possible, an overdose that would require an emergency room visit or death is not.
 While the effects of THC may cause psychoactive effects and a racing heart, they are not deadly.